Bari (Puglia), Italy – Jan 2018

 Metamorfosi Sotrosi

-The weather at Metamorfosi Sotrosi held off and I set off up to Stemnitsa and then Klinitsa.
-What a result!
+The weather at Metamorfosi Sotrosi held good and I set off towards Stemnitsa and then Klinitsa.
+What a result.

 Above, I’m near the Kamari Spring.
 A hard push of about 40 minutes or so should see me at Stemnitsa but… is that cloud forming?
 Yes.
 The cloud is very quickly getting much thicker.
 I don’t need this.